 Instagram's image-based interface is excellent for showing off products, and your business profile on this platform has a built-in store that you can use to sell your products to people all over the country.
 However, the best aspect of Instagram for smoke shops is influencer marketing.

 Influencers are Instagram users who influence their followers to try products.
 These users have good reputations with their followers, and a single recommendation from the right influencer can result in dozens or even hundreds of sales.

 Watch out for fake influencers.
 Lots of Instagram influencers buy followers or fake their follower counts, and you can use tools like Social Blade to make sure that an influencer is all they are cracked up to be.

 While your customers might mostly use platforms like Google, Facebook, and Instagram to learn more about you, having an attractive website is one of the best ways to appear bonafide.
 Even if you don't sell products on your website, welcoming curious customers to your shop with a polished digital presence will establish you as one of your community's best smoke shop proprietors.

 3. Host Events

-The real and digital social worlds come together at the events you hold at your shop.
+The natural and digital social worlds come together at the events you hold at your shop.
 Use Instagram, Facebook, and Twitter to advertise events, and then use the event itself to network with customers, offer product samples, and make epic sales.

-Some event ideas that work well in smoke shops include product launches, meet and greets with samples, and guest speaker events.
+Some event ideas in smoke shops include product launches, meet and greets with samples, and guest speaker events.
 If you sell apparel in your shop, you could even put on a runway show, and free classes on the best ways to use rolling papers and water pipes are always fun ways to connect with the community.

 4. Put the Customer First